 Cupcakes are beautiful, but recipes are often complicated, needing lots of equipment and time.
 But these are different: They are the easiest and fastest cupcakes ever, keto or not!
 Made in one bowl only, mixed up in a matter of minutes, just by hand – and that includes the frosting!

-These keto peanut butter and chocolate cupcakes are super satiating, thanks to all the protein and healthy fats, last delicious for a few days if kept air tight, and don’t need to be refrigerated.
+These keto peanut butter and chocolate cupcakes are super satiating, will remain fresh and delicious for a few days if kept air tight, and don’t need to be refrigerated.
 They’re like a cupcake version of lembas!

 The peanut butter caramel frosting is soft and chewy on the inside, and the outside sets harder, creating a toffee candy sort of texture that is to die for!
 And it’s the easiest frosting to make ever – just one bowl, one spoon.
 Mix the the 4 ingredients by hand.
 No creaming butter and sugar for half an hour.
 No pile of dishes to do.
 Actually, if after mixing the cupcake batter you wash the bowl, you can just use it again for the frosting: 1 bowl for the whole cupcake recipe.